Cossacks

-The rulers of the Polish–Lithuanian Commonwealth and Russian Empire endowed Cossacks with certain special privileges in return for the military duty to serve in the irregular troops: Zaporozhian Cossacks were mostly infantry soldiers, using war wagons, while Don Cossacks were mostly cavalry soldiers.
-The various Cossack groups were organized along military lines, with large autonomous groups called hosts.
-Each host had a territory consisting of affiliated villages called stanitsas.
+The rulers of the Polish–Lithuanian Commonwealth and Russian Empire endowed Cossacks with certain special privileges in return for the military duty to serve in the irregular troops: Zaporozhian Cossacks were mostly infantry soldiers, using war wagons, while Don Cossacks were primarily cavalry soldiers.
+The various Cossack groups organized along military lines, with large autonomous groups called hosts.
+Each host was responsible for protecting a territory consisting of affiliated villages called stanitsas.

-They inhabited sparsely populated areas in the Dnieper, Don, Terek, and Ural river basins, and played an important role in the historical and cultural development of both Ukraine and parts of Russia.
+They inhabited sparsely populated areas in the Dnieper, Don, Terek, and Ural river basins, and played an important role in the historical development of mounted horsemanship and cavalry battle tactics, and cultural development of both Ukraine and parts of Russia.

-The Cossack way of life persisted via both direct descendants and acquired ideals in other nations into the twentieth century, though the sweeping societal changes of the Russian Revolution disrupted Cossack society as much as any other part of Russia; many Cossacks migrated to other parts of Europe following the establishment of the Soviet Union, while others remained and assimilated into the Communist state.
-Cohesive Cossack-based units were organized and many fought for both Nazi Germany and the Soviet Union during World War II.
+The Cossack way of life, centered strongly in their union and dependence on horses, persisted via both direct descendants and acquired ideals in other nations into the twentieth century, though the sweeping societal changes of the Russian Revolution disrupted Cossack society as much as any other part of Russia; many Cossacks migrated to other parts of Europe following the establishment of the Soviet Union, while others remained and assimilated into the Communist state.
+Cohesive Cossack-based cavalry units were organized and many fought for both Nazi Germany and the Soviet Union during World War II.

 After World War II, the Soviet Union disbanded the Cossack units within the Soviet Army, leading to the suppression of many Cossack traditions during the rule of Joseph Stalin and his successors.
-However, during the Perestroika era in the late 1980s, descendants of Cossacks began to revive their national traditions.
+However, during the Perestroika era in the late 1980s, descendants of Cossacks began to revive their horse-centered way of life and historic traditions.
 In 1988, the Soviet Union enacted a law permitting the re-establishment of former Cossack hosts and the formation of new ones.
 Throughout the 1990s, numerous regional authorities consented to delegate certain local administrative and policing responsibilities to these reconstituted Cossack hosts.

 Between 3.5 and 5 million people associate themselves with the Cossack cultural identity across the world, even though the majority have little to no connection to the original Cossack people because cultural ideals and legacy changed greatly with time.
 Cossack organizations operate in Russia, Ukraine, Belarus, Kazakhstan, Canada, and the United States.